Birkenhead Railway: 1848–1854

 A 1903 Railway Clearing House map showing railways in Chester.
 The Birkenhead Railway is shown in yellow and red.

 A joint station was opened at Chester on 1 August 1848; it cost £55,000 and was to be jointly operated and accessible to the LNWR, Chester and Holyhead Railway, Shrewsbury and Chester Railway (S&CR), and Birkenhead, Lancashire and Cheshire Junction Railway.

 The Shrewsbury and Chester Railway had emerged from the North Wales Mineral Railway, and brought considerable volumes of minerals, chiefly coal, from Flintshire to Birkenhead; there was a triangle of lines at Chester station, enabling these trains to avoid the station.
 The LNWR felt threatened by this traffic, which it considered should come to it.
 Moreover the Shrewsbury and Chester Railway was aligning itself with the Great Western Railway (GWR) as a possible through route to London via Shrewsbury.
 The LNWR started upon hostile acts towards the Birkenhead line and the Shrewsbury and Chester line, and these escalated in aggression and illegality.

 The BL&CJR directors were supine in the face of these acts until a shareholders' meeting on 23 October 1850, when shareholder dissatisfaction motivated the board to take a firmer line with the LNWR.
-The Shrewsbury and Chester (Birkenhead Station) Act 1851 gave the Shrewsbury and Chester Railway running powers to Birkenhead greatly increasing the traffic.
+The Shrewsbury and Chester Railway (Birkenhead Station) Act 1851 (14 & 15 Vict. c. cxxxi) gave the Shrewsbury and Chester Railway running powers to Birkenhead greatly increasing the traffic.

 On 30 April 1851 the Sutton Tunnel railway accident took place near Frodsham on the line to Warrington.
 Nine people died.
 The collision was caused by a loosely managed time-interval system which was in operation; the directors were heavily criticised for their lax management of the line.

 In January 1854 there was renewed hostility against the Shrewsbury and Chester Railway, and the matter went to arbitration; the arbitrator found in favour of the S&CR and awarded them running powers which gave them access to Manchester and Liverpool, as well as other important benefits.